pebbles-05/SGB-custom-jewelery-web/README.md

 - fix error where the cart remove popup hides behid carousal.
 - navbar is not sticky.
 - make changes every where for apis.
+- add description in category options.
+- add bestseller tag in products.
 - [
   {
   id: uuid4(),